victorhb/ImbCoL/README.md

 ```
 ## Example of use

-The simplest way to compute the complexity measures are using the `complexity` method.
+The simplest way to compute the complexity measures is using the `complexity` method.
 It is possible to use a `formula` as parameter or a `data.frame`.
 To extract a specific measure, use the function related with the group.
 A simple example is given next:

 ```r
 ## Extract all complexity measures available